azaa1/jenkins-centos/README.md

 ## Jenkins Installation on CentOS 7

+* Prerequisites :

+OS - CentOS7

+Minimum hardware requirements:

+256 MB of RAM
+1 GB of drive space (although 10 GB is a recommended minimum if running Jenkins as a Docker container)

+Recommended hardware configuration for a small team:

+1 GB+ of RAM
+50 GB+ of drive space

 Jenkins is an open source, Java-based automation server that offers an easy way to set up a continuous integration and continuous delivery (CI/CD) pipeline.